What is scalability?

 There are a number of different options when it comes to scaling your elearning platform.
 In any case, scaling is often possible, and will likely address legacy issues that have been a challenge for your business for some time.
 This investment into your LMS will give you limitless earning potential down the line.

-Choose the right platform (and the right agency)
+Choose the right platform (and the right agency) from the outset

-This means you might be restricted by:
+With other solutions you may be restricted by:

-- The policies of your LMS platform provider
+- The pricing model of your vendor

 - The ability of their developers